blah-buttery/particle-detection/README.md

     --model_path saved_models/<model-file> \
     --is_ddp
 ```
-This command trains the model using Distributed Data Parallel (DDP) across 4 GPUs.
+This command trains the model using Distributed Data Parallel (DDP).

 ## Evaluating the model
 To evaluate the model, run: